 But Romney Marsh is not entirely an idyll.
 It has its darker side, for it has strong associations with smuggling in the past and according to legend, witches lurked around every corner…

 As you can see an Autumn break here Beside The Sea really is magical, with plenty of events to keep everybody entertained whatever your interests.
-Whether you want to be wowed by the spectacular firework displays, watch the re-enactment of a famous battle, be terrified by tales of ghosts and ghouls or you are just looking to enjoy the beautiful beaches and countryside, our welcoming, cozy, clean and fresh holiday cottages are the perfect places to enjoy a relaxing break in the season of mists and mellow fruitfulness.
+Whether you want to be stand on the very spot where our history changed during a famous battle, be terrified by tales of ghosts and ghouls or you are just looking to enjoy the beautiful beaches and countryside, our welcoming, cozy, clean and fresh holiday cottages are the perfect places to enjoy a relaxing break in the season of mists and mellow fruitfulness.